NOT-LT/FlappyBird-Game/README.md

 # FlappyBird-Game
 - A simple Flappy Bird Game made with `C# & XAML (WPF)`
-- Every code is explained into on the source code
+- Every code is explained into the source code
 > No special libraries needed
 ---
 <p align="center">